tuProlog/2p-kt/documentation/src/orchid/resources/wiki/Rationale and Architecture/solvers-and-solutions.md

 Implicit associativity is very useful for avoiding parentheses when writing sub-expressions with the same operator.
 For example, if the `'x'` is left-associative (`YFX`) the expression `(1 + 2 + 3 + 4)` is evaluated as the term `'+'('+'('+'(1, 2), 3), 4)))`.

 ### Knowledge bases

+A knowledge base - also known as _theory_  - contains the set of clauses which is used by the solver to prove that a goal is true.
+Each solver comprises two knowledge bases:

+- a _static_ knowledge base, which cannot be modified at runtime;
+- a _dynamic_ knowledge base, that allows clauses to be inserted or removed from it.

+In 2P-Kt, knowledge bases can be created and manipulated via the `Theory` interface.
+A more thorough look on such API can be found [in the dedicated page]({{ site.baseUrl }}/wiki/Rationale%20and%20Architecture/clausedb-theories-and-RETE).

 ### Flags